pinojs/pino/docs/pretty.md

 To learn more about creating your own prettifier module, learn from the `pino-pretty` source code.

+Note: if the prettifier returns `undefined`, instead of a formatted line, nothing will be written to the destination stream.

 ### API Example

 > #### NOTE: